0xAliHn/kotlin-for-android-developers/create_a_layout.md

 # Create a layout

-Show the list of weather forecasts We use `RecyclerView`, so you need to add a new dependency to `build.gradle`:
+The main view that will render the forecast list will be a `RecyclerView`, so a new dependency is required.
+Modify the  `build.gradle` file:

 ```groovy
 dependencies {